 This Full Moon is the turning point when the seasonal trend starts heading toward Spring.
 Greatest Moonlight combined with slightly longer day length will trigger signs of Spring from now onward.
-The gravitational power of this strongly ascended Full Moon will also be excellent for liquid feeding all existing plantings right throughout the day all week.
+The gravitational power of this ascended Full Moon will also be excellent for liquid feeding all existing plantings right throughout the day all week.

 Traditionally, the Full Moon also is the turning point between the Waxing and Waning Moon Cycles.
 The peak Moon ascension in Southern Hemisphere skies combined with these other ‘turning points’ makes this week potentially a very good one for planting and sowing all hardy annual and perennial flowers as well as a variety of hardy vegetables.
 Water retention will remain high.

 For successful germination, keep soil as warm as possible; very well-drained; sheltered from chill winds, frost and freezing.
 Bright light, preferably strong sun light, is essential!

 Seed will be very slow to germinate outdoors in cold conditions and may well rot in cold, wet soil.
 Germination will be much faster and more successful under glass with bottom heat; in a cold frame or glasshouse; beneath a cloche or on a sunny, warm window sill indoors.

 Plant or Sow These Hardy Flower Seedlings and Seeds Now